 Carbon Dioxide Measurement is essential across a number of different industries.
 Carbon dioxide measurement is achieved using a nondispersive infrared (NDIR) sensor.
 Despite the fact that Carbon Dioxide is difficult to detect, Edinburgh Sensors’ range of CO2 detectors allows for Carbon Dioxide measurement via the strong absorption of non-dispersive infrared technology.
 This article takes a look at Carbon Dioxide Measurement and the use of Carbon Dioxide monitors.

 What is Carbon Dioxide?

+This article takes a look at Carbon Dioxide Measurement.
 Carbon Dioxide (CO2) is a chemical compound that is an odourless colourless gas at room temperature.
 The compound consists of one carbon atom and two oxygen atoms.

 Carbon dioxide enters the atmosphere through a number of ways; it is released by the exhaling of organisms and it is given off through the combustion of matter.
 Plants also take in Carbon Dioxide through the process of photosynthesis.
 The gas is not toxic, unless concentrations become elevated.

 There are many uses of CO2, such as extinguishing fires, freezing food, producing carbonate beverages and many more within the agricultural and medical industries.

 Carbon Dioxide can be harmful to the environment.
 This is because it is a greenhouse gas which traps heat energy within the earth’s troposphere.
 This raises the surface temperature of the earth and has led to global warming.
 Furthermore, excessive carbon dioxide emissions can cause ocean acidification.

 The presence of Carbon dioxide can be detected and measured using a carbon dioxide sensor.
 Some common applications for a CO2 detector are in monitoring indoor air quality, landfill, process control and controlled environment horticulture.